steveblue/angular2-rollup/README.md

 You can configure prefixes for Classes, Component and Directive selector in `build.config.js`.
 Omit the properties from the config to operate without prefixes.
 Defaults are included that follow the Angular Style Guide.

-#### --serve
+#### --serve & --watch

+You can choose to run an Express server in parallel with build tasks, with or without Livereload enabled

-- `ngr --build dev --watch --serve` Builds development environment, runs watcher and starts up Express Server
+- `ngr --build dev --watch --serve` Builds development environment, runs Express server with livereload
+- `ngr --serve` Runs Express server, make sure you have built beforehand!

+Production builds do not require the CLI, just the package.json

+- `NODE_ENV=prod node server.js --https` Run Express server with SSL for production, requires `./conf/ssl/key.pem` and `./conf/ssl/cert.pem`.

 # FAQ